U.S. Supreme Court tosses class action ruling against Goldman Sachs

-June 21 (Reuters) - The U.S. Supreme Court on Monday handed a victory to Goldman Sachs Group Inc (GS.N) in its bid to avoid an investor class action lawsuit accusing the bank of hiding conflicts of interest when creating risky subprime securities before the 2008 financial crisis.
+(Reuters) - The U.S. Supreme Court on Monday handed a victory to Goldman Sachs Group Inc in its bid to avoid an investor class action lawsuit accusing the bank of hiding conflicts of interest when creating risky subprime securities before the 2008 financial crisis.

 The justices threw out a decision by the Manhattan-based 2nd U.S. Circuit Court of Appeals last year that had allowed Goldman shareholders including the Arkansas Teacher Retirement System to sue as a group under a federal investor protection law.
 The plaintiffs accused the company of unlawfully hiding conflicts of interest when creating risky subprime securities.